freeipa/ansible-freeipa/CLIENT.md

 Variables
 ---------

-The client role is configured with variables.
-The `ipaclient_ ` prefix is used for client specific settings and `ipaadmin_` prefix for admin user specific settings.

-### `ipaservers`

-The optional `ipaservers` group is a list of the IPA server full qualified host names.
-In a topology with a chain of servers and replicas, it is important to use the right server or replica as the server for the client.
-If there is a need to overwrite the setting for a client in the `ipaclients` group, please use the list `ipaclient_servers` explained below.

-If no `ipaservers` group is defined than the installation preparation step will try to use DNS autodiscovery to identify the the IPA server using DNS txt records.

 ### `ipaclients`

 The mandatory `ipaclients` group is a list of the names of the IPA clients in FQDN form.
 All these clients will be installed or configured using the playbook.

-### `ipaadmin_keytab`

-The `ipaadmin_keytab` variable enables the use of an admin keytab as an alternativce authentication method.
-The variable needs to contain the local path to the keytab file.
-If `ipaadmin_keytab` is used, then `ipaadmin_password` does not need to be set.

-### `ipaadmin_principal`

-The optional `ipaadmin_principal` variable only needs to be set if the name of the Kerberos admin principal is not "admin".
-If `ipaadmin_principal` is not set it will be set internally to "admin".

-### `ipaadmin_password`

-The `ipaadmin_password` variable contains the Kerberos password of the Kerberos admin principal.
-If `ipaadmin_keytab` is used, then `ipaadmin_password` does not need to be set.

 ### `ipaclient_domain`